Wednesday 30th October, Thursday 31st October & Friday 01 November 2019

 Mid-Term Grinds: Junior Cycle & Junior Cert 2020

-Taught by our experienced and skilled teachers, these mid-term grinds consist of 3 hours of intensive, exam focused tuition and are suitable for students sitting higher level Maths and Irish for the Junior Certificate in June 2019.
+Taught by our experienced and skilled teachers, these mid-term grinds consist of 3 hours of intensive, exam focused tuition and are suitable for students sitting higher level Maths and English for the Junior Cycle & Junior Cert exams in 2020.

-Students attending these block classes receive the following benefits:
+Students attending these classes receive the following benefits:

-Students may opt to do one or two of days of the course.
+Students may opt to do one, two or three days of the course.